titan-data/.github/CONTRIBUTING.md

 any of these checks fail, please fix any issues and re-submit.
 The appropriate code owners will then review your pull request.
 If they provide feedback that must be addressed, please do so and update the pull request.
-When all checks and feedback has been addressed, the pull request will be accepted and merged into master.
+When all checks have passed and any feedback has been addressed, the pull request will be accepted and merged into master.

 By default, Titan projects will [squash and merge](https://help.github.com/en/articles/about-pull-request-merges) all your commits.
 This will reduce any commit history down to a single commit